dsilvavinicius/nise/README.md

 4. [MeshLab](https://www.meshlab.net/)
 5. [NVIDIA Kaolin](https://github.com/NVIDIAGameWorks/kaolin/)

+If using Linux, or macOS, these programs should be available through the package manager, or Homebrew.

 ### Code organization
+The common code is contained in the `nise` package.
+Inside the respective folder, there are the following files:
 * `dataset.py` - contains the sampling and data classes
 * `diff_operators.py` - implementation of differential operators (gradient, hessian, jacobian, curvatures)
 * `loss.py` - contains loss functions for different experimental settings
-* `main.py` - main function and point-of-entry to our code
 * `meshing.py` - mesh creation through marching cubes
 * `model.py` - networks and layers implementations
 * `util.py` - miscelaneous functions and utilities

 Additionally, under the `experiment_scripts` folder, there are more scripts with experiments and other auxiliary code that is generally independent of the main code.

-* `comparison_analytic.py` - comparison experiments of RBF, SIREN and our approach for analytic models of a sphere and torus
-* `comparison_ply.py` - comparison experiments of RBF, SIREN and our approach for PLY models
+* `discrete_smoothing.py` -
+* `enlarge_networks.py` - studying the effects of increasing network width in the training results
+* `lipschitz_exp.py` -
+* `mean_curvature_scale.py` - experiments with different values for the mean curvature equation scale parameter
-* `sdf_for_n_iters.py` - Experiments with intermitent querying of off-surface points.
-Both to speed-up the training and test the influence of generating the off-surface points at each iteration.
+* `point_sample_proportions.py` - experiments with the proportions of points drawn from the surface, off-surface and along time

-In the `tools` folder, there are two scripts:

-* `estimate_mesh_curvatures.py`: Given a trained model (pth) and the original mesh, we estimate the vertex curvatures using the trained model.
+* `smoothing.py` -
+* `training_time_intervals.py` - studies with varying time-intervals for training

+The main training and reconstruction scripts are in the repository's root folder:
+* `meancurvature-train.py` -
+* `morph-train.py` -
-* `reconstruct.py`: Given a trained model (pth) reconstructs the mesh using marching cubes.
+* `reconstruct.py` - given a trained model (pth) reconstructs the mesh using marching cubes at values `t` given by the user

-If using Linux, or macOS, these programs should be available through the package manager, or Homebrew.
+* `vectorfield-train.py` -

 ### Setup and sample run

 1. Open a terminal (or Git Bash if using Windows)
-2. Clone this repository: `git clone git@github.com:dsilvavinicius/i4d.git`
+2. Clone this repository: `git clone git@github.com:dsilvavinicius/nise.git`
-3. Enter project folder: `cd i4d`
+3. Enter project folder: `cd nise`
 4. Setup project dependencies via conda
 ```
 conda env create -f environment.yml
-conda activate i4d
+conda activate nise
 pip install -e .
 ```
 or, if using pyenv (with pyenv-virtualenv):
 ```
-pyenv virtualenv 3.9.9 i4d
+pyenv virtualenv 3.9.9 nise
-pyenv local i4d
+pyenv local nise
 pip install -r requirements.txt
 pip install -e .
 ```